Encoding (memory): Molecular perspective

-Synaptic Plasticity
+Synaptic plasticity

 Synaptic plasticity is the ability of the brain to strengthen, weaken, destroy and create neural synapses and is the basis for learning.
 These molecular distinctions will identify and indicate the strength of each neural connection.
 The effect of a learning experience depends on the content of such an experience.
 Reactions that are favored will be reinforced and those that are deemed unfavorable will be weakened.
 This shows that the synaptic modifications that occur can operate either way, in order to be able to make changes over time depending on the current situation of the organism.
 In the short term, synaptic changes may include the strengthening or weakening of a connection by modifying the preexisting proteins leading to a modification in synapse connection strength.
 In the long term, entirely new connections may form or the number of synapses at a connection may be increased, or reduced.

-The Encoding Process
+Encoding process

 A significant short-term biochemical change is the covalent modification of pre-existing proteins in order to modify synaptic connections that are already active.
 This allows data to be conveyed in the short term, without consolidating anything for permanent storage.
 From here a memory or an association may be chosen to become a long-term memory, or forgotten as the synaptic connections eventually weaken.
 The switch from short to long-term is the same concerning both implicit memory and explicit memory.
 This process is regulated by a number of inhibitory constraints, primarily the balance between protein phosphorylation and dephosphorylation.
 Finally, long term changes occur that allow consolidation of the target memory.
 These changes include new protein synthesis, the formation of new synaptic connections, and finally the activation of gene expression in accordance with the new neural configuration.

 The encoding process has been found to be partially mediated by serotonergic interneurons, specifically in regard to sensitization as blocking these interneurons prevented sensitization entirely.
 However, the ultimate consequences of these discoveries have yet to be identified.

 Furthermore, the learning process has been known to recruit a variety of modulatory transmitters in order to create and consolidate memories.
 These transmitters cause the nucleus to initiate processes required for neuronal growth and long-term memory, mark specific synapses for the capture of long-term processes, regulate local protein synthesis, and even appear to mediate attentional processes required for the formation and recall of memories.

-Encoding and Genetics
+Encoding and genetics

 Human memory, including the process of encoding, is known to be a heritable trait that is controlled by more than one gene.
 In fact, twin studies suggest that genetic differences are responsible for as much as 50% of the variance seen in memory tasks.

 Proteins identified in animal studies have been linked directly to a molecular cascade of reactions leading to memory formation, and a sizable number of these proteins are encoded by genes that are expressed in humans as well.
 In fact, variations within these genes appear to be associated with memory capacity and have been identified in recent human genetic studies.